 How often are you open?

-Spay and neuter clinics are held on two Tuesdays of each month.
+Spay and neuter clinics are held twice a month.

 Vaccination Clinics are typically held twice a year in January and June.

 What should I know before the day of the clinic?

 It's important that your dog or cat should not have any food or water after 10 pm the night before the scheduled surgery.
 Make sure your dog or cat has had ample opportunity to urinate and have a bowel movement before checking in at the clinic.

 My dog or cat is in heat or pregnant.
 Can she still be spayed?

 In most cases, yes.
 We will examine your pet prior to surgery and hold off on the surgery if we think there is a significant risk.

 What is ear tipping and why would I do this?

 If your cat spends time outdoors, ear tipping can make sure your cat is easily identifiable to cat colony caretakers.
 When a cat is ear tipped, a very small part of the tip of the ear is surgically removed.
 It helps people see that this cat is already spayed/neutered and vaccinated.
 If your cat spends time outdoors and doesn't have an ear tip, it is possible that it will be trapped and taken to be spayed/neutered and vaccinated.